riot/riot/doc/guide/index.md

 Tag is created in following sequence:

+1. Tag is constructed
-1. Tag's JavaScript logic is executed
+2. Tag's JavaScript logic is executed
-2. HTML expressions are calculated and "update" event is fired
+3. HTML expressions are calculated and "update" event is fired
-3. Tag is mounted on the page and "mount" event is fired
+4. Tag is mounted on the page and "mount" event is fired

 After the tag is mounted the expressions are updated as follows: